Home Care Library

 An Allergy Sufferer's Guide to Carpet Care

-Carpeting and rugs are a haven for dust mites, mold spores, and pet dander.
+Carpeting and rugs are a haven for dust mites, mould spores, and pet dander.
 Carpeting also absorbs fumes from household cleaning products, kitchen grease, insecticides, and cigarette smoke.
-This is why it is so important to routinely vacuum and clean your carpets and rugs using a beater-bar vacuum to deep clean your carpet fibers.
+This is why it is so important to routinely vacuum and clean your carpets and rugs using a beater-bar vacuum to deep clean your carpet fibres.

 And before you move into a new home or apartment, make sure that the carpets have been vapor steam cleaned or dry cleaned, and that there has been adequate time for them to dry out, and the rooms fully ventilated.

 And finally, here are some tips regarding replacing your carpets:

 Removing carpeting and replacing it with vinyl, tile or hardwood flooring can be helpful for reducing allergens in your home, especially in your bedrooms.
 But if you want to use carpeting in your home, it’s best to use washable area rugs, or at least install low-pile carpeting.
 If you get throw rugs, be sure that they are washable in very hot water.

 If any of your carpeting has gotten moldy or water damaged, then these carpets should be replaced.
 And you may even want to use this opportunity to consider replacing these areas with something other than carpeting.